themeteorchef/saas-stripe/saas-stripe-pt-2.md

 Notice that in our helper declaration, we're passing an argument called `iteratedPlanAmount`.
 This value corresponds to the `amount.cents` value seen in our `{{#if}}` block `{{#if upgradeAvailable amount.cents}}`.
 The cool part is that `amount.cents` is given to us by our `{{#each}}` block.
 In other words, this value is equal to the _current plan being looped_.
 Crazy, right?
 To make things easy, we just pass this value to our helper so we can make use of it in our logic.

-At the bottom of our helper definition, we set a variable `currentPlanAmount` equal to the value of the user's current plan amount retrieved from the server (with a bit of conversion from a string with a prefixed "$" into an integer).
+At the bottom of our helper definition, we set a variable `currentPlanAmount` equal to the value of the customer's current plan amount retrieved from the server (with a bit of conversion from a string with a prefixed "$" into an integer).
 Using a ternary operator, we check to see whether the user's current plan amount is _less than_ the current plan being iterated in our `{{#each}}` block.
-If it is, we return true meaning that "the plan we're on costs less than the one being looped, so the plan being looped is an upgrade from what we have now."
+If it is, we return `true` meaning that "the plan we're on costs less than the one being looped, so the plan being looped is an upgrade from what we have now."
 Make sense?
 Back over in our template real quick, we can see the result of this:

 <p class="block-header">/client/authenticated/billing/billing-plan.html</p>
 ```.lang-markup